AlekPawlowski/wita_projekt/README.md

 ## sites :
 ### all ( admin / employee / account ):
 - list of estates (admin and account see all, employee see only those that he manages):
-    1. estate main details ( avatar, name, adress, avibility, segment ) with details button
+    1. estate main details ( avatar, name, adress, avibility ) with details button
     2. form to sort properties by name (alphabetical order, segment order, avibility order)
     3. form to look by name (input name and sort)
     4. form to sort by employee (admin user)